micmejia/bible-dump/NKJV/Judges/Judg 1.md

 So the Lord was with Judah.
 And they drove out the mountaineers, but they could not drive out the inhabitants of the lowland, because they had chariots of iron.

 ###### 20
 And they gave Hebron to Caleb, as Moses had said.
-Then he [^d]expelled from there the three sons of Anak.
+Then he expelled from there the three sons of Anak.

 ###### 21
 But the children of Benjamin did not drive out the Jebusites who inhabited Jerusalem; so the Jebusites dwell with the children of Benjamin in Jerusalem to this day.

 ###### 22
-And the [^e]house of Joseph also went up against Bethel, and the Lord _was_ with them.
+And the house of Joseph also went up against Bethel, and the Lord _was_ with them.

 ###### 23
-So the [^f]house of Joseph sent men to spy out Bethel.
+So the house of Joseph sent men to spy out Bethel.
 (The name of the city _was_ formerly Luz.)

 ###### 24
 And when the spies saw a man coming out of the city, they said to him, "Please show us the entrance to the city, and we will show you mercy."